bkoz/springbin/README.md

-# Deploy a spring-boot binary (jar) to OpenShift
+# Deploy a Spring Boot binary (jar) to OpenShift
-## Overview
-This procedure uses the OpenShift's source to image workflow and the redhat-openjdk18-openshift builder image.
+This procedure uses OpenShift's source to image workflow and the [openjdk18](https://access.redhat.com/containers/?tab=images&platform=openshift#/registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift) builder image to push a local jar file into the OpenShift build configuration.

 If you don't have the openjdk18 builder image, create the ```image-stream``` object I obtained from Thomas's [blog post](https://developers.redhat.com/blog/2017/02/23/getting-started-with-openshift-java-s2i/) and import it into your project.